Frazz by Jef Mallett for September 20, 2015

 3. Opus bill

-DW Premium Member over 8 years ago
+DW Premium Member about 9 years ago

 The stupidity of people who believe science is a religion never ceases to demonstrate the levels people will sink to based on their willful lack of understanding.